rust-lang/book/nostarch/appendix.md

 Visit the `rust-analyzer` project’s home page at *https://rust-analyzer.github.io* for installation instructions, then install the language server support in your particular IDE.
-Your IDE will gain capabilities such as autocompletion, jump to definition, and inline errors.
+Your IDE will gain capabilities such as autocompletion, jump to definition, and inline errors

-Unmatched: NoParagraphStyle

-[TOC]

 ## Appendix E: Editions